3DGenomes/TADbit/doc/source/tools.rst

       --not_write_json         [False] do not generate json file.

     Running jobs:
-      -C CPUS, --cpu CPUS      [32] Maximum number of CPU cores available in the execution host.
+      --smooth_factor INT      Hi-C matrix smoothing value of the mean kernel for pTADbit.
+Useful in case of using matrices with low sequencing depth -C CPUS, --cpu CPUS      [32] Maximum number of CPU cores available in the execution host.
 If higher than 1, tasks with multi-threading capabilities will enabled (if 0 all available) cores will be used